What's New

 Text Extraction to Notes (AI Feature)

-â„šī¸ Pro Feature: Text extraction is available on Pro plans only.
-Standard plan users can upgrade to Pro to unlock this feature.
+Trial, Pro & Enterprise Feature: Text extraction is available on Trial, Pro, and Enterprise plans.
+Standard plan users can upgrade to Pro or Enterprise to unlock this feature.

 Extract text, notes, and specifications from your drawings using AI vision and append them to balloon notes.